Skip to content

 The filioque -- Latin for "and the Son" -- was inserted into the Nicene Creed's statement on the Holy Spirit: "who proceeds from the Father [and the Son]."
 Originally formulated at the Councils of Nicaea (A.D.
 325) and Constantinople (A.D.
 381), the Creed affirmed the Spirit's procession from the Father alone, reflecting Eastern patristic consensus.

-The addition of the filioque alters the Trinity's relational dynamics: implying the Spirit proceeds eternally from both Father and Son, potentially subordinating the Spirit or blurring hypostatic distinctions.
+The addition of the filioque is accused of altering the Trinity's relational dynamics: implying the Spirit proceeds eternally from both Father and Son, potentially subordinating the Spirit or blurring hypostatic distinctions.
 "Proceeds from" suggests a directional flow, implying a "to" -- why not "to the Son" or "through the Son"?
 The East sees this as safeguarding the Father's monarchy as the sole source of God's will, with the Spirit proceeding through the Son, enabling our participation (as Christ is both God and man).

-The clause risks depicting the Trinity as a binary procession, diminishing the Spirit's personhood.
+The clause is said to risk depicting the Trinity as a binary procession, diminishing the Spirit's personhood.
 The Trinity is best understood in the relationships between Father, Son, and Holy Spirit.
 For example, the Son is eternally begotten from the Father, but the Father is not begotten, and neither is the Holy Spirit -- the Holy Spirit eternally proceeds from the Father, but the Father does not proceed from the Holy Spirit.

-There is a sovereignty from the Father that defines the relationships between Father and Son, as well as Father and Holy Spirit -- and the confusion of the filioque is about the relationship between the Son and the Holy Spirit.
+There is a sovereignty from the Father that defines the relationships between Father and Son, as well as Father and Holy Spirit -- and the filioque is claimed to confuse the relationship between the Son and the Holy Spirit.
 Christ reveals that He must be at the right hand of His Father in order to send the Holy Spirit, uniting us to the Father.
 This echoes Scriptural truths: the Spirit is sent by the Son (John 15:26), as willed by the Father, emphasizing Christ's role in divine economy.

 St. Gregory Palamas